 Easily transform frozen corn into the most delicious side dish in twenty minutes.
 Stovetop Cream Cheese Corn is side dish perfection!
 Watch the cream cheese and milk melt together with the corn to create a very tasty side dish in 20 minutes flat!

 I love the simplicity of this dish.
 Stovetop Cream Cheese Corn is one of those side dishes that pack a lot of bang for its buck.
 The ingredients are very inexpensive, but the results are phenomenal.

 When I first posted this recipe to Lord Byron’s Kitchen, I thought that it would be well received, but never did I think it would turn out to be such a hit.
 Also, I didn’t think that corn was such a big deal around Thanksgiving.
 I was sure that this recipe would be viewed more when corn is in season, like late August through September.
 But, I was wrong.

 Starting in mid-September, this recipe is viewed quite often in Canada.
 It continues until the second week of October.
-But, the viewers from the United States starts to pick up the first week of October.
+But, the views from the United States start to pick up the first week of October.
 My only thought is that corn recipes are being searched for Thanksgiving purposes.
 Either way, I couldn’t be happier about it, because this recipe is the best!

 CREAM CHEESE IS EVERYTHING!

 In the world that I live in, cream cheese makes everything better.
 Truth be told, I don’t think there’s ever a time when we do not have cream cheese in our fridge.
 I’m partial to the solid brick-style cream cheese, but we will often buy the spreadable variety for bagels.

 Stovetop Cream Cheese Corn demands the use of brick cream cheese.
 In a pinch, you could use the spreadable type, but the brick cream cheese does a better job at melting and keeping the sauce thicker and creamier.